tdurouchoux/dsview_vault/topics/Concept/Automation in Machine Learning.md

 ---
-date: '2024-02-22'
+date: '2024-09-29'
 type: Concept
 ---

-The use of technology to perform tasks with minimal human intervention, specifically in the context of machine learning workflows, where libraries like AutoGluon simplify and automate processes to enhance performance with reduced coding effort.
+The use of technology to perform tasks with minimal human intervention, specifically in the context of machine learning workflows, where libraries and tools simplify and automate processes to enhance performance with reduced coding effort.